sakuli/sakuli-dashboard/README.md

 # sakuli-dashboard
-A small and simple dashboard application to show sakuli VNC-views and monitoring metrices
+A small and simple dashboard application to show sakuli VNC-views and monitoring metrics.